-Asthma medication is kept in a cupboard clearly marked with the child's name and stored in alphabetical order in the medical room.
-Also, a second inhaler is kept in a clearly marked container in the child's classroom.
+Asthma medication is kept in a cupboard clearly marked with the child's name and stored in class order in the medical room.
+Also, a second inhaler will be required to be kept in the classroom for a child with severe asthma clearly marked container in the child's classroom.